frepke/influxdb-grafana/README.md

 ## Usage

-Here are some example snippets to help you get started creating a container.
+Here are some example snippets to help you get started creating and running a container.

 **docker**